Learning Long Range Dependencies on Graphs via Random Walks: Conclusion

 \section{Conclusion}

 We have introduced NeuralWalker, a powerful and flexible architecture that combines random walks and message passing to address the expressivity limitations of structural encoding in graph learning.
-By treating random walks as sequences and leveraging advanced sequence modeling techniques, NeuralWalker achieves superior performance compared to existing GNNs and GTs, as demonstrated through extensive experimentation on various benchmarks.
+By treating random walks as sequences and leveraging advanced sequence modeling techniques, NeuralWalker achieves superior performance compared to existing GNNs and GTs, as demonstrated through extensive experiments on various benchmarks.
 Looking forward, we acknowledge opportunities for further exploration.
 First, investigating more efficient random walk sampling strategies with improved graph coverage could potentially enhance NeuralWalker's performance.
-Second, exploring self-supervised learning techniques for walk sequences holds promise for extending NeuralWalker's applicability to unlabeled graphs.
+Second, exploring more self-supervised learning techniques for learning on random walks holds promise for extending NeuralWalker's applicability to unlabeled graphs.

 \paragraph{Limitations.} NeuralWalker demonstrates good scalability to large graphs.
 However, one potential limitation lies in the trade-off between the sampling efficiency of random walks and graph coverage for very large graphs.
 In this work, we explored a computationally efficient sampling strategy but probably not with the optimal graph coverage.
 Investigating more efficient random walk sampling strategies that improve coverage while maintaining computational efficiency could further enhance NeuralWalker's performance.